DCI-fbw11/quotes-api/README.md

 * adding a quote to the DB
 * getting quote by id
 * getting a list of all quotes
+* getting a list of all quotes sorted by votes (ASC and DSC)
 * updating a quote
 * delete a quote by id